 Plan Azure domain-joined Hadoop clusters in HDInsight

-HDInsight relies on the most popular identity provider--Active Directory (AD) in a managed way.
-By integrating HDInsight with Azure Active Directory Domain Services (AAD-DS), you can access the clusters by using your domain credentials.
-The VMs in HDInsight are domain-joined to your provided domain, so all the services running on HDInsight (Ambari, Hive server, Ranger, Spark thrift server, and others) work seamlessly for the authenticated user.
-Administrators can then create strong authorization policies using Apache Ranger to provide role-based access control for resources in the cluster.
+The virtual machines (VMs) in HDInsight are domain joined to your provided domain.
+So, all the services running on HDInsight (Ambari, Hive server, Ranger, Spark thrift server, and others) work seamlessly for the authenticated user.
+Administrators can then create strong authorization policies by using Apache Ranger to provide role-based access control for resources in the cluster.

 Integrate HDInsight with Active Directory

 For each Hadoop component, a service principal is created automatically.
-A corresponding machine principal is also created for each machine that is joined to the domain.
-In order to store these service and machine principals, it is required to provide an Organizational Unit (OU) within the domain controller (AAD-DS), where these principals are placed.
+A corresponding machine principal is also created for each machine that's joined to the domain.
+To store these service and machine principals, you must provide an organizational unit (OU) within the domain controller (Azure AD DS), where these principals are placed.

 To summarize, you need to set up an environment with:

-- Secure LDAP (LDAPS) enabled in AAD-DS.
+- Secure LDAP (LDAPS) enabled in Azure AD DS.

 - A service account that has permissions to:

-- Create Service principals in the OU.
+- Create service principals in the OU.

 - Join machines to the domain and create machine principals in the OU.

-- Azure Active Directory Domain Services (AAD-DS): This service provides a managed domain, which is fully compatible with Windows Server Active Directory.
-Microsoft takes care of managing, patching, and monitoring the domain in a Highly Available(HA) setup.
+Azure AD DS provides a managed domain that's fully compatible with Windows Server Active Directory.
+Microsoft takes care of managing, patching, and monitoring the domain in a highly available (HA) setup.
 You can deploy your cluster without worrying about maintaining domain controllers.